Auburn, Maine

-Auburn is a city in south-central Maine within the United States.
-The city serves as the county seat of Androscoggin County.
+Auburn is a city in south-central Maine, within the United States.
+Settled in the foothills of the Western Lakes and Mountains region of the state, The city serves as the county seat of Androscoggin County.
 The population was 24,061 at the 2020 census.
 Auburn and its sister city Lewiston are known locally as the Twin Cities or Lewiston–Auburn (L–A).

 History

 The area was originally part of the Pejepscot Purchase, land bought in 1714 by an association of people from Boston and Portsmouth following the Treaty of Portsmouth, which brought peace between the Abenaki Indians and the settlers of present-day Maine.
 In 1736, however, the Massachusetts General Court granted a large section of the land to veterans of the 1690 Battle of Quebec.
 Conflicting claims led to prolonged litigation; consequently, settlement was delayed until after the French and Indian Wars.

 Auburn was first settled in 1786 as part of Bakerstown, renamed Poland when it was incorporated by the Massachusetts General Court in 1795.
 It was then part of Minot, formed from parts of Poland and incorporated in 1802.
 Auburn would itself be formed from parts of Minot and incorporated on February 24, 1842.
 The name was apparently inspired by "Auburn", a village (real or fictitious) featured in the 1770 poem "The Deserted Village" by Oliver Goldsmith.
 Originally part of Cumberland County, the town became county seat of Androscoggin County at its creation in 1854.
 By annexing land from towns around it, including part of Poland in 1852, Minot in 1873, and all of Danville (first called Pejepscot) in 1867, Auburn grew geographically into one of Maine's largest municipalities.
-Incorporated a city on February 22, 1869, Auburn in 1917 would be the first city in the state to adopt a council-manager form of government.
+Incorporated as a city on February 22, 1869, Auburn in 1917 would be the first city in the state to adopt a council-manager form of government.